FIWARE-Ops/docs.academy/docs/integrated-courses/smart-cities.md

 #### 8. Context data platform

-This lesson show thse usage of the Orion Context Broker.
+This lesson show the usage of the Orion Context Broker.
 One of the core FIWARE Generic Enabler that often acts as a core communications bus in most of the interactions among Generic Enabler in Smart City applications.

 The learner will gain insights about the advantages and flexibility of smart cloud-based context-data management.
 He will experience how to interact with the Orion Context Broker.